Skip to main content

 #<InfernoTemplate::PatientGroup @id="test_suite_template-patient_group", @short_id="2", @title="Patient Tests">]

-I can also even see which test will be run first.
+You can also even see which test will be run first.

 [3] pry(main)> suite.groups.first.tests